IOC bans Russia from 2018 Winter Olympics

-The IOC also imposed a fine of $15 million on the Russian Olympic committee to pay for investigations into the case and toward future anti-doping work.
+Not welcome in Pyeongchang next year will be any sign of the Russian Olympic Committee or any member of its sports ministry, which was responsible for what investigators concluded was a top-to-bottom scheme of "manipulation and cheating" to ensure Russians could dope at the Olympics on their home turf and not get caught.

-Still, the IOC ruled that some Russians will be invited to compete as an "Olympic Athlete from Russia (OAR)" without their national flag or anthem.
+The IOC punishment did leave room for many Russians to compete under the name "Olympic Athlete from Russia" or OAR.
+They would have to pass drug tests to prove they were clean and also did not benefit from the Sochi scheme.

-Russia could refuse the offer and boycott the games.
-Russian President Vladimir Putin has previously said it would be humiliating for Russia to compete without national symbols.
+If they win, the Olympic flag would be raised and the Olympic anthem played to honour their victories.
+That is, if Russian President Vladimir Putin allows them to go to the Feb.
+9-25 games.
+He previously has said it would be humiliating for Russia to compete without its national symbols.

 "An Olympic boycott has never achieved anything," IOC President Thomas Bach said at a news conference.
 "Secondly, I don't see any reason for a boycott by the Russian athletes because we allow the clean athletes there to participate."